go-critic/go-critic/docs/overview.md

 <a name="longChain-ref"></a>
 ## longChain
-Detects repeated expression chains and suggest to refactor them
+Detects repeated expression chains and suggest to refactor them.

 **Before:**
 ```go